arunravi728/Papyrus/content/Maintainability.md

 ### Evolvability

-Evolvability is the ease of a system to adapt to unprecedented future use cases and requirement changes.
+Evolvability is the ease with which a system adapts to unprecedented future use cases and requirement changes.
 The evolvability of a system is closely linked to how simple it is and the quality of the abstractions it uses.